- Home

 Botswana Conservation Program

 Spend a semester living, studying, and conducting research with Round River in Botswana's Okavango Delta, home to some of the world's most abundant and diverse wildlife populations.
 Operating out of 4WD vehicles, the student research crews live in the bush and visit various field sites and communities.
 For much of the time, local community guides camp with us, giving daily opportunities for cross-cultural exchanges.
-Students conduct daily game counts with community guides.
-Afternoons at camp are spent working with the guides on data entry and covering coursework.
+Research activities include wildlife monitoring and wildlife demography studies, monitoring rare and threatened bird populations, and conducting vegetation surveys.
+Afternoons at camp are spent working with the community guides on data entry and equipment training as well as covering coursework.
 This will allow you to experience Botswana and learn about conservation in ways the classroom cannot provide.
-The field-based nature of the program means that if you love the outdoors, seeing wildlife, and camping, and if y...
+The field-based nature of the program means that if you love the outdoors, wildlife, and camping, and if you want to take part in real conservation projects, then this program is for you.

 Program Highlights